rshar95/QWalks-Software/README.md

 of its kind project that deals with Anderson Localization in a spatially dependent disorders which were based on the following publications.

-- S Boettcher.
-Quantum Ultra Walks: Walks on a line with hierarchical spatial heterogeneity.
+- S Boettcher. *Quantum Ultra Walks: Walks on a line with hierarchical spatial heterogeneity*.
 2020.
 DOI:10.1103/PhysRevResearch.2.023411

-- Flach et.al.
-Anderson localization in generalized discrete-time quantum walks.
+- Flach et.al. *Anderson localization in generalized discrete-time quantum walks*.
 2017.
      DOI:10.1103/PhysRevB.96.144204

 Currently the software offers the implementation of